TABLE OF CONTENTS

 Note: As stated, the phone number called will originate in E.164 format.
 If the number has a different country code to that of the PBX/Trunk only the plus sign is replaced, using the Outbound International Prefix field value "00".

 For Outbound National calls:

-If the number dialed is in the same country as the trunk configuration then both the '+' and the country code are removed.
+If the number dialed is in the same country as the trunk/PBX configuration then both the '+' and the country code are removed.

-For a UK trunk, if the number matches +44 those characters are replaced with the National field value ‘0’
+For example, for a UK trunk, if the number dialed matches "+44" then those characters are replaced with the Outbound National Prefix field value of "0".

-10D dialing (For North American (US/Canada) customers Only.)
+10D dialing (Only for North American (US/Canada) customers)

-If you dial a number without the leading 1 or +1, then E164 rules can be created to format this for Teams as below.
+If you dial a number without the leading "1" or "+1", then E.164 rules can be created to format this for Teams, as shown below.

-Similarly, if your service provider presents numbers without a leading +1 (or 1) then the E164 rules below will add the +1 to make this recognisable by the Call2Teams number settings.
+Similarly, if the service provider presents numbers without a leading "1" or "+1" then the E.164 rules below will add the "+1".